Rethink Water Joliet FAQs

 Who is conducting the Rethink Water Joliet water source study?

-The City of Joliet is conducting the Rethink Water Joliet study to evaluate alternative sources for its water supply.
-The City’s Environmental Commission is working with staff to evaluate the alternatives and recommend to the City Council the best course of action for the City to take.
+The City of Joliet conducted the Rethink Water Joliet study to evaluate alternative sources for its water supply.
+The City’s Environmental Commission worked with staff to evaluate the alternatives and recommend to the City Council the best course of action for the City to take.

 What is the City’s current water source?

 Right now, Joliet receives its water from the Ironton-Galesville aquifer.
 It is anticipated that this source will no longer be sustainable by 2030.
-Rethink Water Joliet is currently undergoing a study that will ultimately identify an alternate source.
+Rethink Water Joliet completed a study that evaluated alternative water sources.

 What is the Rethink Water Joliet water source study?

 Data from the Illinois State Water Survey indicates that at the current rate of usage, Joliet’s existing water source will no longer be sustainable by 2030.
-The Rethink Water Joliet study will evaluate alternative water sources and ultimately identify a new water source.
+The Rethink Water Joliet study evaluated alternative water sources and ultimately identified Lake Michigan as the new water source.

 Why is the study being conducted?